SummerSlam (2021): Background

-The event was held at the Allegiant Stadium in the Las Vegas suburb of Paradise, Nevada.
+The 34th annual SummerSlam was held at the Allegiant Stadium in the Las Vegas suburb of Paradise, Nevada, marking the second SummerSlam to be held in a stadium, after the 1992 event.

 SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2021 event was the 34th SummerSlam and featured wrestlers from the Raw and SmackDown brand divisions.
-WWE planned for SummerSlam 2021 to be more grandiose than April's WrestleMania 37 event, mostly because the latter had to be held at a reduced venue capacity due to the COVID-19 pandemic, with the company going as far as to promote SummerSlam as their "biggest event of 2021".

-On May 28, 2021, WWE announced that SummerSlam would take place live on Saturday, August 21, marking the first SummerSlam to be held on a Saturday since the 1992 event (which was pre-taped on a Saturday and aired on tape delay on a Monday), as well as the first SummerSlam to not be held on a Sunday since the 1994 event, which took place on a Monday.
-During the 2021 Belmont Stakes' pre-race show on June 5, the Allegiant Stadium in the Las Vegas district of Paradise, Nevada was confirmed as the host venue for SummerSlam.
-While WWE typically hosts pay-per-views on a Sunday night, the Wrestling Observer Newsletter reported that it was the Allegiant Stadium that wanted SummerSlam held on a Saturday.
-This marked the second SummerSlam to be held in a football stadium, with the foremost being the 1992 event at Wembley Stadium in Wembley, London, England, but the first to be held in a National Football League stadium in the United States.
+On May 28, 2021, WWE announced that the 34th SummerSlam would take place live on Saturday, August 21, marking the first SummerSlam to be held on a Saturday since the 1992 event (which was pre-taped on a Saturday and aired on tape delay on a Monday), as well as the first SummerSlam to not be held on a Sunday since the 1994 event, which took place on a Monday.
+During the 2021 Belmont Stakes's pre-race show on June 5, the Allegiant Stadium in the Las Vegas district of Paradise, Nevada was confirmed as the host venue for SummerSlam.
+While WWE typically hosts PPV and livestreaming events on a Sunday night, the Wrestling Observer Newsletter reported that it was Allegiant Stadium that wanted SummerSlam held on a Saturday.
+This marked the second SummerSlam to be held in a football stadium, with the foremost being the 1992 event at the original Wembley Stadium in London, England, but the first to be held in a National Football League stadium in the United States.
 Travel packages became available on June 11 while individual tickets went on sale on June 18.
+WWE planned for SummerSlam to be more grandiose than April's WrestleMania 37 event, mostly because the latter had to be held at a reduced venue capacity due to the COVID-19 pandemic, with the company going as far as to promote SummerSlam as its "biggest event of 2021".

-In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first SummerSlam to livestream on Peacock in the United States after the American version of the WWE Network merged under Peacock in March.
-SummerSlam also aired in movie theaters across the United States, thus marking WWE's first pay-per-view event to air in theaters in the country.
+The event featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on PPV worldwide and via livestreaming on the WWE Network in international markets, it was the first SummerSlam to livestream on Peacock in the United States after the shutdown of the American version of the WWE Network in April.
+SummerSlam also aired in movie theaters across the United States, thus marking WWE's first PPV and livestreaming event to air in theaters in the country.